 Google also uses alt text to understand what your images are about, which makes it important for SEO.
 Properly optimizing your images around your target keyword can increase the relevancy of your content and can give you a significant ranking boost.

-All images on your site should have optimized alt text.
+All images on your site should have an optimized alt text.
 In WordPress adding alt text is pretty straightforward.
 Just open the image details window and write a short description, and make sure to include your target keywords.

 Be sure to write your alt text with natural language, without keyword stuffing.
 It’s going to make more sense to users, plus it’s a good SEO practice.